philipyu1997/ghettogram-android/README.md

 - [x] User shall be able to load more posts once he or she reaches the bottom of the feed using infinite scrolling.
 - [x] User shall be able to see the username and creation time for each post.
 - [x] User shall be able to tap a post to view post details, including timestamp and caption.
-- [ ] User shall be able to add a profile photo.
+- [x] User shall be able to add a profile photo.
-- [ ] Tapping on a post's username or profile photo shall segue to that user's profile page and shows a grid view of the user's posts.
-- [ ] User shall be able to comment on a post and see all comments for each post in the post details screen.
-- [ ] User shall be able to like a post and see number of likes for each post in the post details screen.

 ## App Walkthrough